Rue McClanahan: Activism

 An animal rights advocate and vegetarian, McClanahan was one of the first celebrity supporters of People for the Ethical Treatment of Animals.
 She supported Alley Cat Allies, a nonprofit advocacy organization dedicated to transforming communities to protect and improve the lives of cats, and appeared in a public service announcement for the organization in early 2010.

 McClanahan was a supporter of gay rights, including advocating for same-sex marriage in the United States.
-In January 2009, she appeared in the star-studded "Defying Inequality: The Broadway ConcertA Celebrity Benefit for Equal Rights".
+In January 2009, she appeared in the star-studded Defying Inequality: The Broadway Concert—A Celebrity Benefit for Equal Rights.

 Personal life and death

+McClanahan was married six times and had a son, Mark Bish, born in 1958, from her first marriage to Tom Bish.
+Her fourth husband, Gus Fisher, who appeared alongside her on the popular TV game show Tattletales in 1976, died on February 22, 2004.

+McClanahan lived in the Encino and Studio City neighborhoods of Los Angeles for several years before moving to New York City in 1994, where she would live for the rest of her life.

 In June 1997, McClanahan was diagnosed with breast cancer, for which she was treated successfully.